 Support is ongoing and our financial planners have regular access to product, marketing and sales training, case design and mindfulness delivered by internal and external trainers.
 The training is tailored to match the planner’s stage of development, teaching more advanced skills as they progress.
-There’s also opportunities to be educated on niche markets such as LGBT, Special Needs or Business Solutions which takes a greater teaming approach.
-What’s great is that training continues to be available in a range of formats such as one-on-ones, mentoring, group workshops and role playing with peers, senior partners or our Accountability Directors who are best placed to help with a quick fix.
+There are also opportunities to be educated on niche markets such as LGBT, Special Needs or Business Solutions which takes a greater teaming approach.
+What’s great is that training continues to be available in a range of formats such as one-on-ones, mentoring, group workshops and role-playing with peers, senior partners or our Accountability Directors who are best placed to help with a quick fix.

 As our financial planners become more experienced, the emphasis shifts to getting them to think more for themselves, so interactive workshops and case study training courses are more common.
 For example, we run a partner-led workshop where our financial planners are presented with a case and they work in groups to come up with recommendations.
 This is then compared with what the senior planner would have done to identify and discuss areas of difference and how the less experienced planner can learn from this.

 Ultimately, we want to provide training that is comprehensive and ongoing but also provides real-life scenarios and taps into the vast experience of your in-house team.
 We believe these elements are essential in helping our financial planners advance their knowledge, develop their skills and greatly helps them to build a successful practice.